abdoo8080/tutorials/hello_world_hw/hello_world_hw2.md

 ![HDL Wrapper](top_level.jpg)
 16. Let's synthesize this thing.
 Simply press on `Run Synthesis` under the `Synthesis` dropdown on the left sidebar.
 Then click `OK` that comes up.
 The synthesis progress will be shown on the top right of the window.
 ![Synthesis](synthesize.jpg)
 17. When synthesis is done, a new GUI pops up asking you to `Run Implementation`.
-Hit `OK`.
 ![Run Implementation](implementation.jpg)
 18. Let's generate the bitstream.
 Click on `Generate Bitstream` under `PROGRAM AND DEBUG` on the left sidebar.
 ![Generate Bitstream](generate_bitstream.jpg)